flatcar/Flatcar/README.md

 If you are thinking of making a contribution, then please engage with the project as early as possible -- by commenting on an existing issue, or creating a new issue, on GitHub.
 Consider the project’s mission, and how your contribution furthers it.
 Making your intent visible early on can be a major factor for getting your work accepted.

-For an introduction to the Flatcar SDK and a walk-through of common developer cases like customising the OS image (e.g. adding or upgrading packages), have a look at our [developer guides](https://docs.flatcar-linux.org/reference/developer-guides/); particularly the [customise images howto](https://docs.flatcar-linux.org/reference/developer-guides/sdk-modifying-flatcar/).
+For an introduction to the Flatcar SDK and a walk-through of common developer cases like customising the OS image (e.g. adding or upgrading packages), have a look at our [developer guides](https://www.flatcar.org/docs/latest/reference/developer-guides/); particularly the [howto on building custom images from source](https://www.flatcar.org/docs/latest/reference/developer-guides/sdk-modifying-flatcar/).
 The guides aim to provide a solid base for working with the SDK to help you filing successful PRs to the Flatcar project.

 For the general guidelines on making PRs/commits easier to review, please check out the project's [contribution guidelines on git](contributions-git.md).